ashleysommer/sanic-plugin-toolkit/README.rst

 - A shared context: All plugins registered in the SPF have access to a shared, persistent context object, which anyone can read and write to.
 - A per-request context: All plugins get access to a shared temporary context object anyone can read and write to that is created at the start of a request, and deleted when a request is completed.
 - A per-plugin context: All plugins get their own private persistent context object that only that plugin can read and write to.
-- A per-plugin per-request context: All plugins get a temporary context object that is created at the start of a request, and deleted when a request is completed.
+- A per-plugin per-request context: All plugins get a temporary private context object that is created at the start of a request, and deleted when a request is completed.

 Installation